mdn/content/files/en-us/web/accessibility/aria/roles/textbox_role/index.md

 <ul class="ul1"><li class="li2">Screen readers should announce its label and role when focus first lands on a textbox.
 If it also contains content, this should be announced as with a regular textbox.</li><li class="li2">Screen magnifiers may enlarge the textbox.</li></ul>

-<div class="note"><strong>Note:</strong> Opinions may differ on how assistive technology should handle this technique.
+> **Note:** **Note:** Opinions may differ on how assistive technology should handle this technique.
 The information provided above is one of those opinions and therefore not normative.</div>

 ## Examples